josephworks/AtomMC/README.md

 The code is from https://gitlab.com/AtomMC/Atom and its forks.

+This project is not affiliated with shadowdan's development team.

 Our main goals are:
 1. Stable work with both Bukkit plugins and MinecraftForge mods support.
 2. Highest performance possible.